KULeuven-MICAS/lagd-im/hw/unit_tests/energy_monitor/README.md

 | MaxNegValue        | 3 successive tests, all spin, weight, bias are in negative maximum | $\sigma = [0]$, $w = [-7]$, $h = [-7]$, $h_{sfc} = 16$, NUM_TEST=3 |
 | Random        | 100 successive tests, all spin, weight, bias are in random | $\sigma = [0,1]$, $w = [-8,7]$, $h = [-8,7]$, $h_{sfc} = 1/2/4/8/16$, RANDOM_TEST=1, NUM_TEST=100 |

+Test with pipes are tbd.

+Test with debugging can be done later on.

+## Register address

+config counter register